 Less expensive options are available, such as steel rods, although these are not as effective as nickel rods:

 3. Steel Rods

-Steel rods provide the cheapest option of the three and are best for simple repairs and filling.
+Steel rods provide the cheapest option of the three and are best for minor repairs and filling.
 Steel electrodes produce hard welds, which require extra grinding to finish and are not machineable.
-However, despite these drawbacks, steel rods provide colour matching and can better tolerate castings that are not completely clean and are more user-friendly for arc processes.
+However, despite these drawbacks, steel rods provide colour matching and can better tolerate castings that are not completely clean than the nickel rods.

-As a weld cools and contracts, it causes tensile stress to build, leading to weld cracks if allowed to reach a critical point.
-The chances of cracking can be reduced through the application of compressive stress, which opposes the tensile stress associated with cooling.
+As a weld cools and contracts, it causes residual stress to build, leading to cracking.
+The chances of cracking can be reduced through the application of compressive stress.
 Compressive stress is applied by peening (using a ball peen hammer to deliver moderate strikes), which deforms the weld bead while still soft.
 However, peening should only be used with relatively ductile weld metal, that is on welds produced with nickel consumables.

-Allowing cast iron to cool down too rapidly can lead it to experience stress and crack.
+Allowing cast iron to cool down too rapidly can lead to cracking.
 The cooling process can be slowed down by using insulating materials or the periodic application of heat.
 Some methods include placing the workpiece in an insulating blanket, placing it into dry sand, or even putting it over a wood fire oven and allowing the metal to cool as the fire dies down.